jhpyle/docassemble/_docs/docker.md

 access **docassemble**, there should be an error message in `/var/log/apache2/error.log`.
-If you see a message about a "blueprint's name collision," this is almost always not the real error; you need to scroll up through several error message to find the actual error.
+If you see a message about a "blueprint's name collision," this is almost always not the real error; you need to scroll up through several error messages to find the actual error.
 When [Apache] crashes, the error that initiated the crash causes other errors inside of the code of the [Flask] framework, and a "blueprint's name collision" error is typically the last error